We all played with them.

 Check price at

-1. Best for Toddlers: Mega Bloks First Builders Big Building Bag
+1. Ideal Pick for Toddlers: Mega Bloks First Builders Big Building Bag

-The Mega Blok First Builders Big Building Bag is a great set of building toys for kids from age one-year-old to five-year-old.
+The Mega Blok First Builders Big Building Bag is a well-made set of building toys for kids from age one-year-old to 5 years old.
 The building blocks are designed for small hands to comfortably grip and hold while stacking towers.
 The blocks are also safe for handling by a 1-year-old without accidentally swallowing a small part.
 The colors and shapes may grow with the child and keep them entertained up to five years old.

-A storage bag keeps the blocks together and is a neat and tidy way to store the blocks in the cupboard or toy storage box.
+A storage bag keeps the blocks together and is a great way to store the block set in the cupboard or toy storage box.
 Your little one should be able to remove the blocks from the bag without any help from mom.
 The bag is also an ideal opportunity to teach your toddler how to clean up after play from a young age.

 The set of 80 blocks are more than enough to build towers as tall as your toddler or other imaginative objects like castles, animals, buildings, or numbers.
 The bright classic colors appeal to toddlers, and the different shapes may inspire your little one even more.
 The building blocks are designed to help develop your child’s fine motor skills, hand-eye coordination, and multiple hours of open-ended play and fun while learning about primary colors, spatial planning, and counting.